 - Click Forgot Password

-- Follow link in email
+- Follow the link in the email

-- Set up new Password and confirm
+- Set up a new Password and confirm

-- Enter new password and confirm
+- Enter a new password and confirm

 - Next screen, enter SMS code (Auto sent)